-Save time & effort of downloading different Selenium drivers or configuring Appium.
+Save time & effort by downloading different Selenium drivers or configuring Appium.
 Everything is handled automatically by the TestProject Agent.

-SDK v1 allows you to package and upload your binaries (C# DLL/Java JAR files) to TestProject’s cloud platform as “Coded Tests”.
+The Legacy SDKs and the OpenSDKs allow you to package and upload your test binaries (C# DLL/Java JAR files) to TestProject’s cloud platform as “Coded Tests”.
 From that moment, TestProject is responsible for distributing and deploying your tests across multiple Agents.
-Although SDK v1 is based on Selenium and Appium APIs as well, it uses additional layers of interfaces for supporting the automatic distribution.
-Thus, users who have existing frameworks may require extra effort adjusting it.
+Although the Legacy SDK is based on Selenium and Appium APIs as well, it uses additional layers of interfaces for supporting the automatic distribution.
+Thus, users who have existing frameworks may require extra effort to adjust them.